-The botanical garden’s nighttime experience masterfully mixes hands-on art installations with atmospheric, luminescent forests, all against a background of uplit trees and shimmery sound effects.
+Each year, the botanical garden’s nighttime experience masterfully mixes hands-on art installations with atmospheric, luminescent forests, all against a background of uplit trees and shimmery sound effects.

 You’ll want to wear comfy shoes as it’s about a mile walk around “Enchanted.”
 The route is clearly marked and the grounds are mostly level, though some of the paths can get a little spongey if it’s rained recently.
-Make sure you bundle up before you go; average lows in La Cañada Flintridge this time of year can hover around the mid 40s and you’ll need at least an hour to explore all “Enchanted” has to offer.
+Make sure you bundle up before you go; lows in La Cañada Flintridge this time of year can hover around the mid 40s and you’ll need at least an hour to explore all Enchanted has to offer.